taglour/x230-ec-jtag/README.md

-# Reading/writing the X230 EC over JTAG
+# Notes on reading/writing the X230 embedded controller over JTAG

-Notes on reading/writing to the Lenovo X230 embedded controller via JTAG
+If for some reason you can't flash the EC via the BIOS, you will need to use JTAG.
+Unfortunately this procedure is not very well documented elsewhere on the Internet.
+Here is how it is done.

 *This document will not be maintained, long term.
 If you have major contributions to make and the original author does not respond to issues opened, please don't hesidate to fork it.*